apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ServiceVersion specifies the version of the service expected to be provisioned by this component.
+<p>ServiceVersion specifies the version of the Service expected to be provisioned by this Component.
 The version should follow the syntax and semantics of the &ldquo;Semantic Versioning&rdquo; specification (<a href="http://semver.org/">http://semver.org/</a>).</p>
 </td>
 </tr>